Deep RL Course documentation

 At the end of the notebook, you will:

-• Be able to use Gym, the environment library.
+• Be able to use Gymnasium, the environment library.

-• Be able to code from scratch a Q-Learning agent.
+• Be able to code a Q-Learning agent from scratch.

 • Be able to push your trained agent and the code to the Hub with a nice video replay and an evaluation score 🔥.